y0f/bike-app/README.md

-**Mechanic panel preview: (While logged in as demo mechanic within a servicepoint he belongs to).
-He can only manage his own appointments, schedules but he can manage loan assets that belong to a servicepoint, while logged into his panel. **
+**Mechanic panel preview: (While logged in as demo mechanic within a servicepoint he belongs to).**

+He can only manage his own appointments and schedules but he can manage loan assets that belong to a servicepoint, while logged into his panel.
+If the mechanic is in multiple servicepoints, he can simply click the servicepoint name and select a different servicepoint and manage his appointments / schedule in there.

 ![image](https://github.com/minuut/laravel-filament-bike-repair-app/assets/70378641/dac03529-4d18-4cb3-b529-c0e7fc8492ee)

-If the mechanic is in multiple servicepoints, he can simply click the servicepoint name and select a different servicepoint and manage his appointments / schedule in there.

 ## Disclaimer